 The Jesse M. Unruh Institute of Politics is dedicated to bridging the academic study of politics with practical experience in the field.
 The Institute channels its efforts in courses in applied politics, a variety of speaker series, and an extensive political internship program.
-Our goal is to engage public officials with the USC community and to facilitate the discussion of relevant issues across campus.
+Its goal is to engage public officials with the USC community and to facilitate the discussion of relevant issues across campus.

 The Unruh Institute takes a broad view of politics, to include all aspects of public life in which a community makes decisions that affect its members.
-Our programs are non-partisan, and designed to motivate, encourage and inspire students to learn about the world of politics.
+Its programs are non-partisan, and designed to motivate, encourage and inspire students to learn about the world of politics.

 The Jesse M. Unruh Institute Fellows Program is an integral part of the Unruh Institute's programming.
 The Fellows Program is comprised of political professionals of both major parties and across the ideological spectrum, who have excelled in the field of politics and public service and who have demonstrated a willingness to assist young people in navigating the world of politics.
-Our fellows participate in events over the course of the year in which they are asked to lend their expertise to a discussion of politics and/or public policy including lunch panel discussions, a series of evening events, and a series of smaller mentoring groups in which students interested in a particular aspect of politics or public service can meet with an experienced professional to learn about various career paths in the political sphere.
+The Fellows participate in events over the course of the year in which they are asked to lend their expertise to a discussion of politics and/or public policy including lunch panel discussions, a series of evening events, and a series of smaller mentoring groups in which students interested in a particular aspect of politics or public service can meet with an experienced professional to learn about various career paths in the political sphere.